DataDog/datadog-agent/test/kitchen/site-cookbooks/dd-agent-debian-workaround/README.md

-# dd-agent-rhel-workaround cookbook
+# dd-agent-debian-workaround cookbook

-Works around the root partition not being large enough to install and upgrade the Agent
+Works around dirmngr not being installed by default on some Debian / Ubuntu hosts.